-About Lisa Conners Vogt, MBA, CPC, APR
+About Lisa Conners Vogt, ACC, CPC, APR

 I led projects for consulting firms serving the finance sector and federal agencies.
 I managed programs for the Nasdaq stock market and NASD and even commuted from D.C. to Toronto while working with a banking client.

 When our son Conner was born, we struggled with how to balance child care and our careers.
-After trying and rejecting several options, we decided that Tim should leave his job to become a full-time, stay-at-home-dad.
+After trying several options, we decided that Tim should leave his job to become a full-time, stay-at-home-dad.

 Tim and Conner happily bonded through years of fishing at the canal, playing baseball, basketball, golf, tennis, cupball (their own invention), visiting constructions sites to watch projects progress, and reading hundreds of books together.
 The arrangement was amazing!
-Today, Conner attends college at West Virginia University and “my boys” still have a very strong bond.
+Today, Conner attends college at West Virginia University and “my boys” enjoy a very strong bond.

 When Conner was still quite young I jumped at an opportunity to work for a telecom company managing a multi-million dollar budget and dozens of staff members.
 I led a team that built the company’s first eCommerce systems.
 I hired and developed leaders, solved problems in a fast-paced team environment, and navigated corporate politics.